andrealorenzon/testo_tesi/tesi.md

 ### Datasets

 A total of 27 datasets has been used.
-Data comes from the following repositories, and are available for repeatability.
+All datasets come from the following repositories, and are available for repeatability.
 All datasets are loaded from Zenodo repository through `imblearn.datasets.fetch_datasets()` API.
+A detailed description of every dataset can be found in Appendix 3.
 Additional informations can be found on `imbalanced-learn` repository documentation.

 | Short name | Source                                                       | Website                                                  |
 | ---------- | ------------------------------------------------------------ | -------------------------------------------------------- |